 For alert policies, rather than testing for statistically significant evidence of any impact as we do for our standard metric analyses, we test for significant evidence of an impact larger than your chosen degradation threshold, in the opposite direction to the metric’s desired direction.

 Hence, for an alert to fire, the observed degradation will need to be a certain amount more extreme than the threshold you’ve chosen.
-Exactly how much more extreme it would need to be (sometimes called the Minimum Detectable Effect) depends on the power of the metric, which is influenced primarily by sample size and the variance in the metric values.
+Exactly how much more extreme it would need to be (sometimes called the Minimum Detectable Effect) depends on the sensitivity of the metric, which is influenced primarily by sample size and the variance in the metric values.

-Assuming a 50/50 percentage rollout of users between baseline and comparison treatments, and an Org wide significance level of 0.05, with 10,000 unique users you would only see an alert if the observed percentage for the comparison group were higher than 68%.
-If instead you had 1000 or 100,000 unique users, the comparison group value would need to be higher than 73% and 66.7%, respectively, for an alert to be raised.
+Assuming a 50/50 percentage rollout of users between baseline and comparison treatments, and an Org wide significance level of 0.05, with 10,000 unique users you would only see an alert if the observed percentage for the comparison group increased by more than 16.2% and hence had a value higher than 69.7%.
+If instead you had 1000 or 100,000 unique users, the comparison group value would need to be higher than 77% and 67%, respectively, for an alert to be raised.

 Hence, we recommend setting an alert threshold that is less extreme than any degradation which you would definitely want to be alerted for.
 Chose a threshold which is close to the boundary between a safe or acceptable degradation and a degradation which you would want to know about.